jacobswider/WaterIntakeTracker/fgp4.md

 - Manual entries are standardized (like converting liters to milliliters) for consistency.
 - Any incomplete or faulty data is flagged for review or auto-corrected to maintain clean logs.

+Data Structures:

+We opt to use a dictionary for our log as we can assign a day to each log, and map specific amounts of values of water to times/dates.
+This is optimal becasue we can set up dictionary to have everything sorted chronologically.

+We will also implement a trie for barcode search.
+A trie will have fast lookup and search which is optimal for our case.

+Alternative Data Structures:

+Stack: We considered stack for our log but didnt use it because dictionary was better Priority Queue: Implementation did not seem as clean as a stack of dictionary implementation for a log

 ## Action Items (Work In Progress):